ramblingsofadev/docs/http-requests.md

 <h2 id="getting-request-cookies">Getting Cookies</h2>

-Aphiria has a helper to grab cookies from request headers as an [immutable dictionary](collections.md#immutable-hash-tables):
+Aphiria has a helper to grab cookies from request headers as an [immutable hash table](collections.md#immutable-hash-tables):

 ```php
 use Aphiria\Net\Http\Formatting\RequestParser;